Anima (Thom Yorke album)

 Anima is the third studio album by the English musician Thom Yorke, released on 27 June 2019 through XL Recordings.
 It was produced by Yorke's longtime collaborator Nigel Godrich.

 Anima comprises electronic music developed through live performances and studio work, with themes of anxiety and dystopia.
 It was accompanied by a short film directed by Paul Thomas Anderson, which was released on Netflix and in select IMAX theatres, and a music video for "Last I Heard (...He Was Circling the Drain)".
 Yorke embarked on an international tour to support the album; later dates were cancelled due to the COVID-19 pandemic.

 Anima became Yorke's first number-one album on the Billboard Dance/Electronic Albums chart.
-It received positive reviews and was nominated for Best Alternative Music Album and Best Boxed or Special Limited Edition Package at the 2020 Grammy Awards.
-The Anima film received acclaim and was nominated for the Grammy for Best Music Film.
-The album was followed by the Not the News Rmx EP, featuring an extended version of "Not the News" plus remixes.
+It was nominated for Best Alternative Music Album and Best Boxed or Special Limited Edition Package at the 2020 Grammy Awards, while the Anima film was nominated for the Grammy for Best Music Film.
+Both received positive reviews.
+Anima was followed by the Not the News Rmx EP, featuring an extended version of "Not the News" plus remixes.

 Writing and recording

 Yorke wrote Anima following a period of writer's block and anxiety.
 Inspired by seeing the electronic musician Flying Lotus improvising live with loops, Yorke and his longtime collaborator Nigel Godrich developed Anima through live performances and studio work.
 Yorke would send Godrich "sprawling" unfinished tracks and Godrich would edit them into shorter samples and loops, which Yorke wrote vocals to.

-Yorke and Godrich performed several Anima tracks, including "Not the News", on the tour for Yorke's previous album, Tomorrow's Modern Boxes (2014).
+Yorke performed several Anima tracks, including "Not the News", while on tour for his previous album, Tomorrow's Modern Boxes (2014).
 Philip Selway, the drummer for Yorke's band Radiohead, contributed "sped-up drums" to "Impossible Knots".
-Joey Waronker, the drummer for another Yorke project, Atoms for Peace, appears on the end of "The Axe".
+Joey Waronker, the drummer for Yorke's project Atoms for Peace, appears on the end of "The Axe".